Sawyer-Powell/Amble/README.md

 ## What is Amble?

-Amble is an omnitool for your data, collecting information into a unified format, and providing powerful interfaces to program, view and manipulate that information.
+Amble is an omnitool for your data, allowing you to collect information from distinct sources into a unified format, and providing powerful interfaces to program, view and manipulate that information.